M0ch0/MinimalPortables/XLSXViewer/README.md

 ## How to Use

 1. **Installation:**
-    * **Option 1: Open index.html**
+    * **Option 1: Open index.html.**
-        Open index.html in your default browser, even if it's on your phone, or without internet connection, this works.
+        Open index.html in your default browser, even if it's on your phone, or without internet connection, this will works.
-    * **Option 2: Place index.html on your server**
+    * **Option 2: Place this folder on your server.**
         Also works.